 One of the true living legends of the international coaching scene, Van Gaal has the best resume of anyone on this list, and given the heavy Dutch influence among the key decision-makers at U.S. Soccer it shouldn't have been a surprise that Van Gaal's name would surface as a possibility.

 The former Barcelona, Bayern Munich and Manchester United boss has been away from the sidelines for two years — since being fired by Manchester United — but his most recent stint in international soccer saw him guide the Netherlands to third place at the 2014 World Cup.
-The 66-year-old manager is unfamiliar with the current American soccer landscape and player pool, but having fresh eyes taking over the program could be a good thing.
-Whether U.S. Soccer will see it that way is another story.
+The 66-year-old manager is unfamiliar with the current American soccer landscape and player pool, and doesn't really fit the role as described by Stewart.

 Linked to the USMNT job a month after the team failed to qualify for the World Cup, O'Neill is a highly-regarded coaching prospect in Europe, but the Northern Ireland boss doesn't exactly have the most extensive resume.
 He turned heads by helping Northern Ireland qualify for the 2016 European Championship, and most recently turned down an approach from the Scottish national team.

-A one-time member of the Portland Timbers (in 2001), O'Neill turns 49 on Thursday and is relatively young as an international manager, but it's tough to see him being hired ahead of the other coaches on this list, particularly the MLS coaches, who are younger and more familiar with the American soccer setup.
+A one-time member of the Portland Timbers (in 2001), the 49-year-old O'Neill is relatively young as an international manager, but it's tough to see him being hired ahead of the other coaches on this list, particularly the MLS coaches, who are younger and more familiar with the American soccer setup.